EuroSky3000/documentation/intro_to_at_proto.md

 ```

 #### 4. App View

 Given the enormous volume of activity in the Relay stream, users and developers need tools to make sense of the data.
-App Views are specialized services or applications that interpret and display this data according to specific criteria.
+App Views are specialized services or applications that store, enrich, interpret and display data according to application-specific criteria and requirements.

 Examples include:

 - A service that gathers posts containing the hashtag #art and curates a visual art feed
-- A moderation service that flags harmful or unwanted content
+- A high-level (not application-specific) moderation service that flags harmful or unwanted content
 - A backend API that powers general-purpose apps like Bluesky
 - A photo-first app like [Flashes for Bluesky](https://www.flashes.blue), which highlights posts with images or videos